ArneVancleef/ImageJ-Particle-detection-and-analysis/README.md

 # ImageJ-Particle-detection-and-analysis
-An automated imageJ macro which can be used to detect and measure the size of particles in images, maps of images or videos.
+An automated imageJ macro which can be used to detect and measure the size of particles in images.
+The macro can be used to analyze single images, maps of images and videos.

 This code will detect and measure particles in an image as long as they have a defined perimeter and do not touch too many other particles.

 Read me:

+If you don't have imageJ, go to https://imagej.net/Fiji/Downloads to download it.
+Before the macro can be used a few plugins have to be installed, in order to instal these do the following: go to imageJ toolbar → help → update... after a short while the "imageJ updated" will appear, press the button "manage update sites" in the left bottom corner.
+In the "manage update sites" select BioVoxxel, biomedgroup, ImageScience, and Morphology then close manage update site and then press apply changes.
+After updating restart imageJ.

-In order to run the macro, copy the code (name: MacroU-Vxx) and go to imageJ -> plugin -> new -> Macro.
-Then paste the code here and press run.
+Now the code can be run by going to imageJ -> plugin -> new -> Macro.
+Paste the code here (Name MacroU-Vxx, take the latest version).

-After running the code a window will appear with analysis settings, here the settings have to be adjusted for the desired analysis.
+After running the code a window will appear with analysis settings, the default settings will generally suffice to analyze particles, but settings can be changed based on the application.
+There are 3 settings that have to be adjusted for each analysis, and these are the first 3, more information about all these settings can be found below:
 Once the desired settings are set press ok to process the images.

-An overview of all settings is given below:
-Note that there are certain plugins this macro depends on in order to run, information on how to download these can be found in the first lines of the macro code itself.
+In order to test the macro on a new kind of image first open a single image (with particles) to test the macro on:
+To open an image go to File → open..., in case a video needs to be analyzed go to file and open the video, then press ctrl + shift + d to duplicate on image of this video.
+In order to test (preview) the macro, run the code ( imageJ -> plugin -> new -> Macro, paste the macro -> press run) The analysis settings will appear, for the preview all standard settings are okay, including the first three (as the scale doesn't matter for the preview, the second setting is the preview mode, and the third setting is the background method, the rolling ball method is perfect for new images).
+Press ok to do the preview.
+A couple of seconds later an outline will be drawn on the particles.
+If the ouline is okay the analysis can be done using these settings (only the first three might need to change).
+If the outline is not okay, settings need to be adjusted. close the macro in order to zoom on the image.

+note: the minimimum size setting needs to be changes after each run of the preview mode.
+Make sure to change it back to the original value.
+note: make sure the particles are black and the background white, if this is not the case go to edit -> invert

+Information on the settings:
 1. Scale
 The scale in pixels/µm is necessary for pixel calibration!
-The correct scale can be found using an image of an object micrometer and going to Analyze ?
-Set scale
+The correct scale can be found using an image of an object micrometer and going to Analyze -> Set scale.
+This value needs to be correct in order to measure the actual size of particles.

 2. file type
 This is the type of file that has to be analyzed, there are 4 options: